-Very occasionally there are technical reasons why we cannot carry out the procedure arthroscopically.
-This means it will be done cutting the skin at the front of your shoulder (open) to get to the shoulder tissues.
-That will leave a scar about 7cms in length along the front of your shoulder, along the bra/vest strap line.
+The operation will be done in the traditional way (open), which will leave a scar about 7cms in length along the front of your shoulder, along the bra/ vest strap line.
+During your operation, we will also examine your shoulder joint.

-You will probably have a little pain after your operation - slightly more if you have had the 'open' procedure.
+You will probably have a little pain after your operation - you will be given painkillers.